-PRESBYOPIA: Presbyopic Contact Lens Designs
+PRESBYOPIAPresbyopic Contact Lens Designs

 Allison Jussel Zagst OD, MS, FAAO

-Gas Permeable Contact Lenses
+Corneal Gas Permeable Contact Lenses

 - Translating Bifocal Lens

-- Best option for critical vision needs
+- May be best option for critical vision needs

 - Pupil measurements and lid position are critical considerations

-- Fit sets available for diagnostic fitting in office
+- Fit sets available for diagnostic fitting

-- Can accommodate a high add power if desired
+- Can accommodate a high add power

 - Aspheric Multifocal Contact Lenses